hessian-group/awesome-hessian/README.md

 ## Objective C

-- [The Cocoa Cayenne](http://cwiki.apache.org/CAY/cocoa-cayenne.html) - project contains an Objective C implementation of Hessian
+- http://cwiki.apache.org/CAY/cocoa-cayenne.html -  The Cocoa Cayenne project contains an Objective C implementation of Hessian
-- [HessianKit](http://sourceforge.net/projects/hessiankit)  -is an Objective C implementation of Hessian that targets Mac OS X 10.5 and the iPhone
+- http://sourceforge.net/projects/hessiankit  - HessianKit is an Objective C implementation of Hessian that targets Mac OS X 10.5 and the iPhone

 # Some suggestions